New NYS law prohibits slaughter of race horses

 ALBANY, N.Y.
-(NEWS10) — Gov. Kathy Hochul signed a new law that prohibits the slaughter of race horses after their racing careers are over.
+(WTEN) — Gov. Kathy Hochul signed a new law that prohibits the slaughter of race horses after their racing careers are over.

 Violations will be punishable with fines of up to $1,000 per horse.
 The money will go toward caring for retired racehorses.